zeeerow/aws/README.md

 # Prerequisites
-- Create a keypair with name mykp
+- Create a keypair with name mykp to run the 3 tier script